 They can also review your books and give advice on future financial decisions based on:

-Having an experienced expert to keep track of the health of your company is vital in an industry like construction, where precise budgeting is necessary to make better bids and win jobs.
+Having an experienced expert to keep track of the financial health of your company is vital in an industry like construction, where precise budgeting is necessary to make better bids and win jobs.
+They can provide strategic guidance that keeps your construction projects profitable.

 So now that we know what a construction-specific CPA does, how can you find one?